decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/README.md

 - [Installation](#installation)
 - [License](#license)

-## About Doctelligence

-**Doctelligence** is a decentralized, peer-to-peer protocol designed to enable AI and data marketplace ecosystems.
-It allows parties to securely train AI models and interact with data while ensuring data remains where it originates — without transferring or exposing it.
-This infrastructure promotes decentralized AI innovation and the efficient monetization of data, while prioritizing privacy and security.

-Doctelligence utilizes a decentralized network of validators to maintain security, trust, and transparency.
-It's designed to provide decentralized AI applications with scalable, robust infrastructure and offers stablecoin rewards for ecosystem participants.

-## Features

-### 1. **Data Ownership & Utilization**
-Doctelligence ensures that data remains securely under the ownership of its creator.
-Data can be leveraged for training AI models in a decentralized, privacy-preserving way — without ever moving the data.

-### 2. **Peer-to-Peer Decentralized Network**
-The Doctelligence protocol allows applications and ecosystems to interact directly with data and AI models via a peer-to-peer network.
-This removes the need for intermediaries, ensuring secure, efficient collaboration.

-### 3. **Stablecoin Rewards for Ecosystem Participants**
-Participants in the Doctelligence network — including data owners, AI developers, and validators — can earn **stablecoin rewards** for their contributions.
-This incentive structure ensures fair and transparent compensation.

-## Roadmap

-The **Doctelligence Roadmap** outlines the phases of protocol development and ecosystem growth, from initial development to full decentralization.
-It is a community-driven document that is refined based on feedback and evolving needs.

-Each phase includes key milestones like:

-- Initial development and whitepaper release
-- Testnet deployment and ecosystem growth
-- Mainnet launch and governance decentralization
-- Long-term innovation and real-world applications

-For the full roadmap, please visit our [Roadmap Page](https://doctelligence.github.io/roadmap).

 ## Contributing

 We welcome contributions to the Doctelligence website repository!
 Whether it's improving documentation, fixing bugs, or helping with website design, we value your input.